fidalgoLXXVI/shex-visualization-paper/README.md

 ## Organization

 * Code.
-ZIP files containing the code used for both Shumlex and 3DShEx prototypes.
+ZIP files containing the raw code used for both Shumlex and 3DShEx, as well as the prototypes used in the experiments.
 * Data.
 Datasets used in the experiments as well as the anonymized results.
 * Experiment material.
 Guides, manuals and forms used in the experiment.